 This is a phone system mostly used in call centers where they receive a lot of incoming calls. the ACD is automated to route all these calls to different operators.

-By the way, if you’re struggling with noise in call centers, or during remote conferencing generally you can use noise cancelling app called Krisp to mute all the background noise on both ends.
+By the way, if you’re struggling with noise in call centers, or during remote conferencing generally you can use noise cancelling app called Krisp to mute all the background noise on both ends, it launched on Appsumo Deals quite recently.

 7) BALANCED HEADPHONES